netdata/netdata/packaging/installer/methods/freebsd.md

 # Important
 ## Updating the Agent on FreeBSD
-Repeat the last step to update Netdata whenever a new version becomes available.
+If you have not passed the `--auto-update` or` -u` parameter for the installer to enable automatic updating, repeat the last step to update Netdata whenever a new version becomes available.
 The `netdata-updater.sh` script will update your Agent.
-For now, this is the way that the Netdata team offers to update the Agent when there is a new version.

 ## Optional parameters to alter your installation
 | parameters | Description |